travis-ci/docs-travis-ci-com/user/languages/java.md

 ## Testing Against Multiple JDKs

 To test against multiple JDKs, use the `jdk:` key in `.travis.yml`.
-For example, to test against Oracle JDK 7 (which is newer than OpenJDK 7 on Travis CI) and OpenJDK 6:
+For example, to test against Oracle JDK 7 and 8 and OpenJDK 6:

     jdk:
       - oraclejdk8